John Thune: Environment

 In March 2019, Thune joined all Senate Republicans, three Democrats, and Angus King in voting against the Green New Deal resolution.
 Arguing against its implementation, Thune said the resolution would "absolutely be devastating and disastrous" for the agriculture economy both in South Dakota and across the US.

 Facebook

-In May 2016, Thune sent Facebook a letter requesting details on how it operates its Trending Topics feature.
-This followed a Gizmodo article that cited anonymous sources (claiming to be former Facebook employees) who alleged a systemic anti-conservative political bias in how material is selected for display in the list.
+In May 2016, Thune sent Facebook a letter requesting details on how it operates its Trending Topics feature, after a Gizmodo article cited anonymous sources (claiming to be former Facebook employees) who alleged systemic anti-conservative political bias in how material is selected for display in the list.
 Some commentators criticized Thune's letter as an example of government overreach against a private company.
 Facebook denied the bias allegations.
 Thune thanked Facebook in a public statement.